 Bitcoins: Trading vs Investing

-The first thing you need to decide is whether you are interested in holding Bitcoins as a long-term investment or do you want to trade Bitcoins and take advantage of its daily price fluctuations?
+The first thing you need to decide is whether you are interested in holding Bitcoins as a long-term investment or do you want to intraday trade Bitcoins and take advantage of its daily price fluctuations?
 In our opinion, the idea of Micro Bitcoin Futures is a neat proposition because it allows traders to take advantage of small or large fluctuations on both the upside and the downside by utilizing the leverage of a futures contract.
 If you believe that Bitcoin has reached a temporary peak, or is in the early stages of a downtrend, you can short it.
 Or go long when you think it is resuming its uptrend.
 Again, you can simply take advantage of the daily price swings and close your positions at the end of the day.
-Your account is only affected by the commissions and the gains and losses that occur as a result of your trading activity.
+Your account is affected by the commissions and the gains and losses that occur as a result of your trading activity.

 Advantages of trading Micro Bitcoin Futures on the CME